abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 ```
 </small>

-2. If a cell contains a digit, remove that digit from the list of the possible digits from all its neighboring cells, where neighboring cells are defined as the other cells in the given cell's row, column and sub-grid.
-For example, the grid after removing the fixed value "4" of the row-2-column-1 cell from its neighboring cells:
+2. If a cell contains a digit, remove that digit from the list of the possible digits from all its neighboring cells.
+Neighboring cells are the other cells in the given cell's row, column and sub-grid.
+For example, the grid after removing the fixed value `4` of the row-2-column-1 cell from its neighboring cells:

 <small>
 ``` {.plain .low-line-height}